nass15456/CTFs/WolvCTF/Z2kDH.md

 ```

-With this i was able to find privates keys, but i was wandering where is the message !
-I realised too that the key exchange methode is called Diffie-Hellman key exchange link for more info : [link for more details](https://simple.wikipedia.org/wiki/Diffie-Hellman_key_exchange)
+With this i was able to find privates keys, but i was wondering where is the message !
+I realised too that the key exchange methode is called Diffie-Hellman key exchange => link for more info : [link for more details](https://simple.wikipedia.org/wiki/Diffie-Hellman_key_exchange)

-After any tries i found it all we need to do now is to transform the shared key to ascii and w'll have the flag :)
+After many tries i found it.
+All we need to do is to transform the shared key to ascii and we'll have the flag :)

 ## My script